NosVladimir/KineticArchetypes/README.md

 Should be compatible with DarkCodex and KineticistElementsExpanded.

-For DarkCodex, there is a minor known issue - see below for more details.

 # Contents
 ### Fixes
 Fixed the problem where taking burn from a kinetic blade would deactivate the blade after the first attack due to insufficient remaining burn.